 - Student activities: Includes the five activities described below

-While these activities are thematically linked, each is designed to stand alone as an accompaniment for the video and handout on baking powder.
-Choose activities based on your curricular needs and time considerations.
+While these activities are thematically linked, each is designed to stand alone as an accompaniment for the handout and video.
+Teachers may choose activities based on curricular needs and time considerations.

 - Mapping Activity: Where in the World Did Baking Powder Develop?
 Students identify the spread of ideas about chemistry in the 1800s and contextualize the global nature of the chemical industry.
 (20-30 min.)